sportsfellows/sports-app/README.md

 ### Sporting Event Routes
 #### POST: `/api/sportingevent`

 Add a sporting event with the properties `name`, `desc`, `createdOn`, and `tags`.
-The property `createdOn` is generated automatically and the `tags` property is available for any extra information that a user may want to add.
+The property `createdOn` is generated automatically, and the `tags` property is available for any extra information that a user may want to add.

 ```
 http POST :3000/api/sportingevent 'Authorization:Bearer <token>' sportingEventName='<event name>' desc='<description>'